Contact

 How I Became a Unit Stills Photographer: A Personal Guide

-A unit stills photographer is responsible for capturing the key images used in the marketing and promotion of a film, TV show, or commercial.
+The photographer is responsible for capturing key images that will be used for the marketing and promotion of the film, TV show, or commercial set you’ve been hired on.
 These photos often appear in press kits, posters, streaming services (think, what you see before you click on your Netflix, Paramount, Prime program) and social media campaigns.
 Unlike screen grabs, which are taken directly from the film, the images we create are carefully composed to capture the essence of the production—whether it’s a dramatic shot of the cast, an important scene, or a carefully staged portrait.

 My Experience on Set